 Bank transfers and card payments

 International bank transfers, credit or debit card payments and merchant services are all quick and secure.
-They all have fees but credits cards fees are usually higher.
+They all have fees but credits card fees are usually higher.

-Be aware that credit cards transactions can be queried and charged back by the buyer after delivery.
+Be aware that credit card transactions can be queried and charged back by the buyer after delivery.